-You want to talk about what client needs will be satisfied and the value they will get from a solution.
+You want to discuss what client needs will be satisfied and the value they will get from a solution.
 Don’t forget to include the additional consequences you probably uncovered in the Implication phase.

-It is critical for the client or prospect to come up with their own added values from solving the problems and their impact.
+The client or prospect must come up with their own added values from solving the problems and their impact.
 They are going to believe their own conclusions far more than they will believe you.

 For one large internet content management company I created a robust Excel worksheet that calculated the Return on Investments for clients when they used the content management software.
 The license for some sales was nearly a million-dollars USD so they needed a valid justification.

 The clients would sell themselves.
 Salesreps would sit with the client’s Chief Marketing Officer, Chief Operations Office, and Chief Finance Officer and show them how to input their own forecasts, costs, and efficiency numbers into the worksheet.
 They they would calculate their own Return on Investment (ROI).
 They could even dig into the formulas to validate the financial methods.